+Enrollment Clusters

-Enrollment Clusters for Expenditure Rankings
+Expenditure Rankings

-The comparison groups within which each district is compared to other districts are determined by organization type and enrollment, defined in this context as unweighted ADM.
-The one exception to this is Joint Vocational School Districts.
-JVSD comparison groups are determined by Formula ADM.
-JVSD numbers will vary somewhat from the unweighted Year-End Average Daily Membership numbers that are used for the expenditure per pupil calculations. districts are grouped according to the following ADM clusters:
+The comparison group for districts is made up of districts with similar organization type and enrollment, in this case enrollment is defined as the unweighted ADM.
+The exception to this is Joint Vocational School Districts (JVSD).
+Comparison groups for JVSDs are determined by 'Formula ADM'.
+JVSD numbers may vary from the unweighted Year-End ADM numbers that are used in expenditure per pupil calculations.

+Districts are grouped according to the following ADM clusters:

-Traditional Public School Districts
+Traditional Public-School Districts